ProzorroUKR/openprocurement.api/docs/source/standard/framework.rst

    |ocdsDescription|
    An array of additional classifications for the framework.

-:periodChangeHistory:
+:changes:
-   List of :ref:`PeriodChangeHistory` objects
+   List of :ref:`FrameworkChange` objects

-   An array of all qualificationPeriod changes during framework is `active`.
+   An array of all changes during framework is `active`.

 :revisions: